kamax-matrix/mxisd/docs/faq.md

 mxisd is a replacement and enhancement of it, offering coherent results in all areas, which the LDAP3 auth provider does not.

-### Sydent is the official Identity server implementation of the Matrix team, why not use that?
+### Sydent is the official Identity server implementation of the Matrix team.
+Why not use that?
 You can, but [sydent](https://github.com/matrix-org/sydent):
 - [should not be used and/or self-hosted](https://github.com/matrix-org/sydent/issues/22)
 - is not meant to be linked to a specific Homeserver / domain